 Timekeeping and invoicing

-My hourly rate is $65 and is applicable to all web development tasks.
-This rate was last increased on June 1, 2012.
+My hourly rate is $78 and is applicable to all web development tasks.

-Invoices are submitted monthly or as circumstances warrant.
-If you use Vatsana Brundage for your graphic design work, you may receive one combined invoice from us unless you request otherwise.
+I submit invoices on a monthly basis or as circumstances warrant.
+If you've hired Vatsana Brundage as your graphic designer, you might receive one combined invoice from us unless you've requested otherwise.